Machine Learning Lunch at Vector

 Format and Theme

-For the Fall 2024 semester, our talk theme is: Discoveries and Mysteries.
+Our talk theme is: Discoveries and Mysteries.

 Possible themes for future semesters: